puppetlabs/puppet-specifications/language/resource-api/README.md

   * `updated(titles, message: 'Updated')`
   * `deleted(titles, message: 'Deleted')`
   * `unchanged(titles, message: 'Unchanged')`: the resource did not require a change - emit no logging
-  * `processed(titles, is, should)`: the resource has been processed - emit default logging for the resource and each attribute
+  * `processed(title, is, should)`: the resource has been processed - emit default logging for the resource and each attribute
   * `failed(titles, message:)`: the resource has not been updated successfully
   * `attribute_changed(titles, attribute, is, should, message: nil)`: use outside of a context, or in a context with multiple resources